Spanish orthography: Alphabet in Spanish

 The Spanish language is written using the Spanish alphabet, which is the ISO Latin script with one additional letter, eñe ñ, for a total of 27 letters.
-Although the letters k and w are part of the alphabet, they appear only in loanwords such as karate, kilo, waterpolo and wolframio (tungsten or wolfram) and in sensational spellings: okupa, bakalao.
-Each letter has a single official name according to the Real Academia Española's new 2010 Common Orthography, but in some regions alternative traditional names coexist as explained below.
-The digraphs and were considered single letters of the alphabet from 1754 to 2010 (and sorted separately from and from 1803 to 1994).
-Letters in red were, but are no longer, part of the alphabet.
+Although the letters k and w are part of the alphabet, they appear only in loanwords (such as karate, kilo, waterpolo and wolframio) and in sensational spellings (such as okupa and bakalao).
+Each letter has a single official name according to the RAE's new 2010 Common Orthography, but in some regions alternative names are used.